AugmenTab/AugmenTab.github.io/README.md

 ## Introduction

 After nearly three years of poking and proding at code, I finally decided to try and make it my new career by taking the plundge into the CNM Ingenuity Deep Dive Coding Bootcamp's Java + Android program.
-While there, I have nearly doubled the amount of repositories and projects I have worked on.
-You can see some of those here below.
+Now that I have completed that course, I'm looking to add to my experience, and in service of that, a sampling of what I have already done is on display below.

 ## Current Projects

 Here, you can find brief explanations and links to some of the major projects I am currently working on.

-* [Viral](https://github.com/AugmenTab/viral) is an Android app currently being built as my personal Android capstone project for the Java + Android bootcamp.
-It is a turn-based strategy game that takes place inside of a fictional social media app.
-It is a data-driven game that makes use of the [Room](https://developer.android.com/topic/libraries/architecture/room) persistence library and [Leaflet](https://leafletjs.com/reference-1.7.1.html) to simulate a local area map.
-For more information, you can view the dedicated project site [here](https://augmentab.github.io/viral/).
-* [AlbuQuirky](https://github.com/albuquirky/albuquirky) is an Android app currently being built as one of the group capstone projects for the Java + Android bootcamp.
-It is an app designed to help local area artists sell their art and handle commissions during the COVID-19 crisis (and beyond).
-In addition to the Room persistence library, it also makes use of a [server-side application](https://github.com/albuquirky/albuquirky-service) supported by [Hibernate](https://hibernate.org/orm/documentation/5.4/) and Google's [OAuth 2.0](https://developers.google.com/identity/protocols/oauth2).
-For more information, you can view the dedicated project site [here](https://albuquirky.github.io/).
-* [CodeBreaker](https://github.com/AugmenTab/codebreaker-android-v2) is an Android game currently being built as a class project in the Java + Android bootcamp.
-It also uses Room, Hibernate, and Google OAuth 2.0 in a [server side application](https://github.com/AugmenTab/codebreaker-service-v2) to permit players to play games over the internet as well as in a "solitaire" mode by themselves.

 ## Recently Updated Repositories
 {% assign exclude = 'AugmenTab.github.io, viral, codebreaker-service, room-schema-parser, codebreaker, codebreaker-android-v2, codebreaker-service-v2' | split: ', ' %}